 “New service to a vibrant city like Amsterdam reinforces the strength of MCO’s international route network,” says Phil Brown, Chief Executive Officer of the Greater Orlando Aviation Authority.
 “This new route also provides connections to Europe, Africa, Asia and the Middle East.”

 Amsterdam is a key route addition for Orlando.
-AMS is not only MCO’s fourth largest unserved international market, it also provides access to Schipol’s extensive airport route network, the fourth largest in the world with non-stop service to 254 destinations.
+AMS is not only MCO’s fourth largest unserved international market, it also provides access to Schiphol’s extensive airport route network, the fourth largest in the world with non-stop service to 254 destinations.
 The new service is expected to generate $67 million in economic impact for 296 operations per year to Central Florida.

 Other recent new service announcements at MCO include: Virgin Atlantic to Belfast, Northern Ireland on March 26, 2018; Frontier to Tulsa, Albuquerque and San Antonio on April 8, Austin on April 9 and Birmingham on April 13; Southwest Airlines to Oakland beginning April 14.